Images and Words

 Images and Words is the second studio album by American progressive metal band Dream Theater, released on July 7, 1992, through Atco Records.
 It is the first Dream Theater release to feature James LaBrie on vocals.
 Since its release, the album has maintained its position as the band's most commercially successful studio album, and the song "Pull Me Under" has the distinction of being the only Top 10 hit (radio or otherwise) the band has had to date.
-This particular song has also had more recent success as it has appeared in the 2008 video game Guitar Hero World Tour.
+This particular song also had renewed popularity due to its appearance in the 2008 video game Guitar Hero World Tour.

 History

-After Charlie Dominici's departure from Dream Theater, the band auditioned nearly 200 individuals across the nation, until James LaBrie, who at that point was part of Canadian glam metal band Winter Rose, sent the band an audition tape.
+After Charlie Dominici's departure from Dream Theater, the band auditioned nearly 200 people across the nation, until James LaBrie, who at that point was part of Canadian glam metal band Winter Rose, sent the band an audition tape.
 After a short jam session, he was named Dream Theater's new lead singer, and has remained with them ever since.

 With LaBrie as the new vocalist, the band was signed to a seven-album contract by Atco Records, and shortly thereafter, they began recording their new album in late 1991.
-The album's production was marred with tensions, as the band clashed with producer David Prater, including incidents where Prater would lock the band out of the studio while infamously forcing drummer Mike Portnoy to use triggered snare and bass drum samples, with the snare sample being the exact one used on FireHouse's 1992 album Hold Your Fire, another album Prater produced around the same time.
+The album's production was marred with tensions, as the band clashed with producer David Prater, including incidents where Prater would lock the band out of the studio while forcing drummer Mike Portnoy to use triggered snare and bass drum samples, with the snare sample being the exact one used on FireHouse's 1992 album Hold Your Fire, another album Prater produced around the same time.

 The lead single, "Pull Me Under", gained the band considerable commercial success with its airplay on MTV and radio, garnering them a top 10 hit on Billboards Hot Mainstream Rock Tracks chart.
 When the album was released, it sold at a steady pace, helped by an extensive world tour.

 Dream Theater originally intended to release a double album, but that plan was rejected by ATCO, causing several songs to be omitted from the album.
 One of these songs, "A Change of Seasons", would later be re-recorded by the band and released on an EP of the same name in 1995.